g-abriel4/g-abriel4/README.md

 ⋆ - I am almost always offtab, so whisper to interact at all times!
 Feel free to cuddle w/ me unless stated otherwise in name

+⋆ - Tonetags are heavily appreciated and reccomended, as I struggle reading tone thru messages.
+I will ask for clarity when needed though!

 # ✦•┈๑⋅⋯ DNI / IWVEC ⋯⋅๑┈•✦

 ‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿